Toronto - Boston (885 km)

 also named President Museum.
 The Washington, DC arm of this worldwide phenomenon is a sight to behold.
 Amazingly and sometimes eerily lifelike figures line the halls of this art museum in the form of celebrities and politicians both famous and infamous.

-On our way back to Toronto, we will stop in Centre Hall to visit Penn's Cave and stop at Duty Free Store for some tax-free purchase.
+On our way back to Toronto, we will stop in Corning Glass Center to see some beautiful arts and crafts made by the best glass artists.
 We will return back to Toronto in the late evening.